Amos Dresser

-Amos Dresser (December 17, 1812 – February 4, 1904) was an abolitionist and pacifist minister, one of the founders of Olivet College.
-His name was well known in the Antebellum period because of a well-publicized incident: in 1835 he was arrested, tried, convicted, and publicly whipped in Nashville, Tennessee, for the crime of possession of abolitionist publications.
+Amos Dresser (December 17, 1812 – February 4, 1904) was an abolitionist and pacifist minister who was one of the founders of Olivet College.
+His name was well known in the Antebellum period due to a well-publicized incident: in 1835 he was arrested, tried, convicted, and publicly whipped in Nashville, Tennessee for the crime of possession of abolitionist publications.
 The incident was widely reported and became well known.
 Dresser published an account of it, and spoke of it frequently.

 Amos Dresser's early life

 Dresser was born in Peru, Massachusetts, and was a descendant of Robert Cushman, a Mayflower pilgrim.
-His father died when he was an infant; he lived with his mother Minerva Cushman and his mother's second husband, Henry Pierce, until his mother’s death in 1826, when he was 13.
+His father died when he was an infant; he lived with his mother, Minerva Cushman, and his mother's second husband, Henry Pierce, until his mother’s death in 1826, when Amos was 13.
 "He was for a time engaged in a store; he then taught a school."
 To prepare for the ministry, in 1830 he enrolled in the new Oneida Institute of Science and Industry, a manual labor school near Utica, New York, predecessor of Oberlin, and briefly the most abolitionist school in the country.

-He was one of the first to join a group, led by Theodore Weld, that left Oneida, eventually enrolling as students at the also new Lane Seminary near Cincinnati, Ohio.
+He was one of the first to join a group, led by Theodore Weld, that left Oneida, eventually enrolling as students at the new Lane Seminary near Cincinnati, Ohio.
 This was the first organized student activism in the country.
 Dresser was active in the initiative among the group to teach Negroes in Cincinnati.
 He remained part of the Weld group, now called the Lane Rebels, when it withdrew en masse in 1834 after Lane prohibited student discussion of slavery.
-However, although others did, he did not enroll immediately in the Oberlin Collegiate Institute, as it was called until 1866.
+However, unlike others at the time, he did not enroll immediately in the Oberlin Collegiate Institute, as it was called until 1866.